Aggravated Assault and Battery Defense in Norman

 - Battery: Intentionally using force to cause harm or offense to another.

-Therefore, assault and battery usually involves physically intimidating someone and then hurting them.
+Therefore, assault and battery usually involve physically intimidating someone and then hurting them.
 It should be noted that verbal interactions do not constitute assault in Oklahoma, as it does in other states.
 This means it could be difficult to accuse someone of assault, even if they made a verbal threat.

 Even though assault and battery is actually an escalation of two separate crimes, it can be further intensified by becoming aggravated assault and battery.
 There are two stipulations that create an aggravated assault and battery charge.
 The first is if the crime was committed by an "able-bodied" individual against an elderly, disabled, or otherwise incapacitated person.
 The second is if great bodily injury is caused.